pinnaculum/galacteek/docs/manual/en/clipboard.rst

   **/ipfs/QmdjTSAM2xSVsXcusNHRoES4KqkJ5mW17u6oQARTWMuWMF/CHANGES**
 - *IPNS path* for example **/ipns/ipfs.io** or **/ipns/Qmef8KSNLZZfdnrxHZKhCBBynSUFLQ4RrH88wW3sTWxfwB**
+- *URLs using the fs: or ipfs: scheme* for example **fs:/ipfs/QmRifA98t769dzkDv2gQocqJPXGtTySR5dPkyTaUZXtkLo**

 Passing the mouse over the clipboard button will display a tooltip message giving you information about the status of the clipboard.